 The Ride Across Britain (“RAB”) is billed as the challenge of a lifetime and this 9 day marathon covers 980 miles through some of the best and beautiful landscape you will find.
 The event is extremely well organised and fully supported.
 All you really need is your bike as food, drinks, mechanical and medical support plus a tent for each night is provided.
 The event has also started to develop as a corporate charity challenge.

 Since 2022, RAB has switched to become a bi-annual event.
-You can register now for 2024; the only event in 2023 will be virtual.
+You can register now for 2024 if you want to test yourself on one of the best bike ride challenges 2024 can offer.

 Conclusion